Native Assembly Programming in .NET

 Developing DLL using MASM

 In the previous section, we saw how to create an EXE file using MASM with Visual Studio 2010.
 We can also develop a library (DLL) using MASM programming much like other technologies such as C#, VB, and C++.
-Therefore, the method can be utilized in the other client application in that created DLL.
+Therefore, the method can be utilized in the other client application that created DLL.
 The procedure for generating a DLL is nearly the same as for an EXE but requires some subtle configuration.
 First, we need to set the Configuration Type as DLL in the General section because now we are dealing with a DLL.
-Such modification can be done from the solution properties as in the following:
+Such modification can be done from the solution properties as in the following.

 Developing DLL

 And as we all know, DLL files are libraries that contain methods.
 An entry point is typically absent from the DLL file.
-Hence we need to change this setting as in the following:
+Hence we need to change this setting as in the following.

 DLL file

-Finally, add a text file as masmlib with ASM extension in the solution such as earlier and use the following code that typically contains a method testingMethod that will show some alert during load and unload of the DLL in the client program as in the following:
+Finally, add a text file as masmlib with ASM extension in the solution such as earlier, and use the following code that typically contains a method testingMethod that will show some alert during load and unload of the DLL in the client program as in the following.

 Finally, compile this program and a test_masm_dll.dll file will be created in the Debug folder that can be referenced in a C++ program or in the MASM client program itself.

-Final Note
+Final note

 So, we saw how to create both an EXE and a DLL file using the MASM programming language with the Visual Studio IDE.
 In fact, such a task could be done by hard-core MASM SDK but .NET programmers are typically afraid of assembly programming due to the strange syntax and platform.
-Assembly language programming opens a new horizon of advanced coding in terms of faster code execution, exploit writing and shell-coding.
+Assembly language programming opens a new horizon of advanced coding in terms of faster code execution, exploit writing and shell coding.
 Programmers are often comfortable with Visual Studio due to having numerous built-in features and functionality.
 Hence, this article is dedicated to those professionals planning to shift towards system programming by leaving the .NET Framework.